foudendorp/talkingsecurity-website/_posts/2024-07-11-episode-38-MVP-Security-Insights-Thijs-Lecomte.md

 <br>

 #### Connect with Thijs
 Interested in learning more or connecting with [Thijs Lecomte][linkedin-thijs]?
-You can reach out to him via LinkedIn.
+You can reach out to him via LinkedIn or on his [blog][blog-thijs].

 #### Join the Conversation
 We’d love to hear your thoughts on this episode.
 Join the conversation on our social media channels or leave a comment below.
 How are you implementing advanced cybersecurity measures in your organization?
 What challenges have you faced, and how did you overcome them?
 Follow us on [X][twitter] and [LinkedIn][linkedin]. 👋